surol/speedtest-cli/README.md

 Usage
 -----

-Without any arguments `speedtest-cli` test the speed against the closest server with the lowest latency.
+Without any arguments `speedtest-cli` tests the speed against the closest server with the lowest latency.

 The following command line options are available:
 ```